nygctech/SPACE-Tag-preprocessing/README.md

 #### `run_type` - Run type specification

 This can be set to either `processing` or `debug`.
-If set to `processing`, `spatial_multiome` will run the preprocessing workflow and generate output objects for downstream analyiss; if set to `debug`, `spatial_multiome` will instead run a debug workflow and generate plots for QC and debugging.
+If set to `processing`, `SPACE-Tag` will run the preprocessing workflow and generate output objects for downstream analyiss; if set to `debug`, `SPACE-Tag` will instead run a debug workflow and generate plots for QC and debugging.
 Currently, only pA/pT artifact filtering (see below) is implemented in the `debug` workflow.

 ```
 ### Whether to do full run for processing or just debug/QC